gokhanamal/tureng-api/README.md

 {
  "source" : Given phrase (turkish/english)
- "target" : Meaning of the given phrase (turkish/english) "kategori: Category of the phrase in Turkish
+ "target" : Meaning of the given phrase (turkish/english) "category: Category of the phrase in Turkish
- "tur": Type of the given phrase.
+ "type": Type of the given phrase.
 Exp. "isim, fiil, zarf" }
 ```